-Cannabis Goes Legal in Canada
+Cannabis is Legalized in Canada

 As Canada becomes only the second country to legalize recreational cannabis, many are curious about what the future will look like bringing a previously banned substance to market.
 While many are celebrating, the future still remains uncertain.
 Vendors are looking for creative ways to sell their products, but in light of complex regulation, many have been left dazed and confused where the marketing of marijuana is concerned.

 The regulation of cannabis will likely see changes to the plant itself.
 Today, this popular plant can be purchased in hundreds of strains and forms.
 You can legally purchase dried bud, milled cannabis, seeds, cannabis oil, capsules and pre-rolled joints.
 AGLC’s wholesale catalogue has over 300 cannabis products available (Ross, 2018).

 In the Netflix series, Explained (Weed), the narrator describes a challenge with unregulated cannabis; brand name strains you may recognize from pop culture (such as Pineapple Express, Girl Guide Cookies, Purple Kush, etc.) promise certain effects depending on the levels of cannabidiol (CBD) and tetrahydrocannabinol (THC).
 But in an unregulated market, there is no ‘standard unit’ of marijuana, making it impossible to sell a consistent product.

 With more than 100 creative names for pot, each variant is said by vendors to have slightly different effects.
 From a marketing perspective, it will be challenging to differentiate as a retailer or producer based on strains, given these naming conventions are unregulated.
 However, growers in Canada are required to list CBD and THC levels.

 More seasoned users claim they can simply look at the product and identify the plant to a large extent, but to the untrained eye, exploring the product through the magnified display jars, the plants can look pretty similar.